Discover more from Popular Fintech

-Shift4 Payments Profile (NYSE: FOUR): not pretending to be a software company
+Shift4 Payments Profile (NYSE: FOUR): more payments, less software

 Perhaps, it is the focus on its core competence that allowed the company to deliver consistent revenue growth while maintaining profitability on an Adjusted EBITDA basis.
 Shift4 also reached GAAP profitability in its latest reported quarter, so perhaps, being a payments company, and not a software business, is not such a bad thing after all.
 Anyways, let’s take a closer look at Shift4 Payments.

 Thanks for reading Popular Fintech!
 Subscribe to receive new posts and support my work.

 In their own words, Shift4 Payments is “a leading independent provider of payment acceptance and payment processing technology solutions in the United States.”
 The company provides its merchant clients with end-to-end solutions for accepting payments including merchant acquiring, Point-of-Sale (POS) software, integrated hardware (under the brands Harbortouch and SkyTab), payment processing, as well as e-commerce platform capabilities (under the brand Shift4Shop).
 The company’s closest competitors in the United States are Square, Toast, and Lightspeed Commerce.

 Shift4 merchants operate across multiple verticals, including food and beverage, hospitality, sports and entertainment, gaming, specialty retail, and non-profits, and range from small and medium-sized businesses to large enterprises.
 The company refers to its restaurant, hospitality, and retail customers as “High growth core”, and sports and entertainment, gaming, non-profits, and e-commerce customers, as “New verticals”.